FBakkensen/PersonalPrompts/ImplementStep.md

 6. Mark the task as completed by updating the checkbox from `[ ]` to `[x]` in the implementation plan
 7. Run appropriate tests or verification steps to confirm the implementation works correctly
 8. Fix any linter errors before considering the task complete
+9. Review if any of the changes require updates to the implementation plan in `.aiwork\implementationplan.md` and update accordingly

 Do NOT implement multiple tasks or move ahead to subsequent tasks.
-Focus exclusively on completing the first uncompleted task thoroughly and correctly according to the established TDD workflow requirements for Business Central development.
+Focus exclusively on completing the first uncompleted task thoroughly.